aurule/roll-it/README.md

 * The `rolls` option to re-roll the same pool multiple times (great for hoards of baddies!)
 * The `secret` option to keep the results to yourself
 * A handy `until` option so you can easily see how many checks it takes to reach a goal

+And a few commands like `/nwod` and `/wod20` have a special `teamwork` mode to let multiple people easily contribute to a shared roll.

 Finally, Roll It has a built-in help system through the command `/roll-help`.
 Tell it a `command` to learn more about how a specific command works, or give it a `topic` to learn more about Roll It.